-Next, by assuming uniform convexity on $f$, we prove that GHOM can achieve faster rates locally.
-More precisely we get \textit{local superlinear} convergence rates for GHOM in several optimality criteria: function values, distance of the iterates to the optimal point and in the norm of minimal subgradients.
-For this we first need some auxiliary results.
+Next, by assuming uniform convexity of $f$ on $\text{dom}f$, we prove that GHOM can achieve faster rates.
+More precisely we get local \textit{superlinear} convergence rates for GHOM in several optimality criteria: function values, distance of the iterates to the optimal point and norm of subgradients.
+For these derivations we first need some auxiliary results.